On Certified Randomness from Fourier Sampling or Random Circuit Sampling: The Square Forrelation Problem and Black-Box LLQSV

 \section{The \texorpdfstring{$\sqfor$}{Square Forrelation} Problem and \texorpdfstring{$\bllqsv$}{Black-Box LLQSV}}

-In this section we first prove an alternative oracle separation between $\mathsf{BQP}$, and then show a reduction from $\sqfor$ to $\bllqsv$.
-To do this we build on the previous work of Raz and Tal~\cite{DBLP:conf/stoc/RazT19} to define a distribution $\mathcal{D}$ over pairs of Boolean functions $(f, g)$ that is indistinguishable from uniform in the polynomial hierarchy, and yet a simple quantum algorithm is able to distinguish them.
+In this section, we first prove an alternative oracle separation between $\mathsf{BQP}$ and $\PH$, and then show a reduction from $\sqfor$ to a problem similar to $\bllqsv$.
+To prove the lower bound we build on the previous work of Raz and Tal~\cite{DBLP:conf/stoc/RazT19} to define a distribution $\mathcal{D}$ over pairs of Boolean functions $(f, g)$ that is indistinguishable from uniform in the polynomial hierarchy, and yet a simple quantum algorithm is able to distinguish them.

 This hardness result does not immediately follow from previous oracle separations and requires careful modifications of Raz and Tal analysis to make them work with squared Fourier coefficients for both the $\mathsf{PH}$ lower bound and the quantum algorithm.
-Furthermore, we extend these results to the ``long list'' setting, and prove that having oracle access to an exponentially long list of samples does not make the problem any easier.
+Furthermore, we extend these results to the ``long list'' setting and prove that having oracle access to an exponentially long list of samples does not make the problem any easier.

-Before getting into the formal results, let us start with the simplified version of $\sqfor$ from Section \ref{subsec:intro-llqsv}.
+Before getting into the formal results, let us start with the simplified \cref{prob:simplifiedsqfor}.
 One can choose the threshold parameter to be the median of squared Fourier coefficients of a random Boolean function, so that almost half of the coefficients are indicated as heavy on average, i.e\ $\Pr_{x, f}[g(x)=1] \approx 1/2$.

-Then we can easily find random heavy Fourier coefficients by finding a random $x$ such that $g(x) = 1$.
-This allows us to reduce the long list variant of this problem to a problem similar to $\bllqsv$, since we can use ``rejection sampling'' on $g$ to pass $\mathsf{HOG}$.
+Then one can easily find random heavy Fourier coefficients by finding a random $x$ such that $g(x) = 1$.
 The distribution $\mathcal{D}$ that we define next is similar to simplified $\sqfor$ in the sense that we use randomized rounding on squared Fourier coefficients and we can prove that on average, heavy Fourier coefficients have a slightly higher chance of having $g(x) = 1$.
 We leverage this to reduce $\sqfor$ to a black-box variant of $\mathsf{LLQSV}$.